The roof repair costs in this article are correct as of 2020

 If you don’t do anything between now and when your roof needs replacing, the odds are stacked against you.
 You never know, you might be one of the lucky ones, but you have plenty of time to make your own luck.
 If you’re going to bet, bet smart.
 The smart thing to do is address small problems quickly and take care of big problems effectively.

 Let us start at the beginning: how much does a roof repair cost?

 - £150 to £400 for a small repair

 - £1000 to £3000 for a large repair

-Would you like a FREE no obligation roof repair quote?
-Click here
+If you would like a FREE no obligation quote for a roof repair Click here

 It is very rare for the cost of a roof repair to exceed £3000.
 At that price point, it would make more sense to have a roof replacement.
 You can click here to get a full breakdown of roof replacement costs.
 Although having to replace the roof is the most expensive solution, it eliminates having to have multiple roof repairs.
 However, the purpose of this article is to try to keep costs down while increasing the value of our property.

 Before you continue to read, you must understand that there are different types of roofs.
 Unfortunately, they are not all the same.
 Life would be so much easier if they were because all of the costs and expenses would pretty much be the same.
 But imagine how boring it would be to walk down the street and every house in every neighbourhood had the exact same roof?

 The data displayed in this article is based on homes having roof tiles as the roof covering.
 The average property size in our examples is approximately 1500 to 2000 sq ft.
 The size of your home may differ.
 Installation and labour costs in this article presume you are paying a professional roofer to carry out the work.
 The estimates in this article are only to be used as a guideline.

 Roof repair cost in the UK vary between £300 and £1100 with an average of £650